Alternatives of entanglement depth and metrological entanglement criteria: f -entanglement depth

 It is also easy to see that if the generator functions $f_1,f_2:\pinv{P}_\text{I}\to\field{R}$ are both increasing or both decreasing, then

-(Indeed, this is the consequence of \eqref{eq:Depthfmon}, and the monotonicity of the convex/concave roof extension, if $D_{f_1}(\rho) \leq D_{f_2}(\rho)$, then $D^\text{oF}_{f_1}(\rho) \leq D^\text{oF}_{f_2}(\rho)$.)
+(Indeed, this is the consequence of~\eqref{eq:Depthfmon}, and the monotonicity of the convex/concave roof extension, if $D_{f_1}(\rho) \leq D_{f_2}(\rho)$, then $D^\text{oF}_{f_1}(\rho) \leq D^\text{oF}_{f_2}(\rho)$.)

-Note that for the $f$-entanglement depth of formation, we do not have such a strong property as \eqref{eq:gmeasuresfD} for the $f$-entanglement depth.
+Note that for the $f$-entanglement depth of formation, we do not have such a strong property as~\eqref{eq:gmeasuresfD} for the $f$-entanglement depth.
 The convex and concave roof construction used in the definition of the $f$-entanglement depth of formation restricts the possibilities to convex and concave $g$ functions, respectively.
-If a generator function $f:\pinv{P}_\text{I}\to\field{R}$ is composed with a \emph{convex} or \emph{concave} \emph{monotone} function $g:\field{R}\to\field{R}$, then for the $f$-entanglement depth of formation \eqref{eq:DepthOFf} we have
+If a generator function $f:\pinv{P}_\text{I}\to\field{R}$ is composed with a \emph{convex} or \emph{concave} \emph{monotone} function $g:\field{R}\to\field{R}$, then for the $f$-entanglement depth of formation~\eqref{eq:DepthOFf} we have

-by \eqref{eq:gmeasuresfD} and the definition \eqref{eq:DepthOFf}.
+by~\eqref{eq:gmeasuresfD} and the definition~\eqref{eq:DepthOFf}.
 (For the proof, see Appendix~\ref{app:trafg.fDepthoF}.)
-Then, from bounds in generator functions, we may also have bounds for the depths of formations than the simple case \eqref{eq:DepthfoFmon}.
+Then, from bounds in generator functions, we may also have more complex, and possibly stronger bounds for the depths of formations than the simple case~\eqref{eq:DepthfoFmon}.
 That is, if the generator functions $f_1,f_2:\pinv{P}_\text{I}\to\field{R}$ and the monotone functions $g_1,g_2:\field{R}\to\field{R}$ are such that $g_1\circ f_1$ and $g_2\circ f_2$ are both increasing or both decreasing \emph{and} $g_1$ is convex, $g_2$ is concave, then we have

-by \eqref{eq:DepthfoFmon} and \eqref{eq:gmeasuresfDoF}.
+by~\eqref{eq:DepthfoFmon} and~\eqref{eq:gmeasuresfDoF}.

-For partitionability, producibility and stretchability, we get back the depths of formations \eqref{eq:DepthOF} by the height, width and rank \eqref{eq:hwr} as generating functions.
-As in \eqref{eq:Dbounds}, we also have
+For partitionability, producibility and stretchability, we get back the depths of formations~\eqref{eq:DepthOF} by the height, width and rank~\eqref{eq:hwr} as generator functions.
+As in~\eqref{eq:Dbounds}, we also have

-based on the relations given in equation (58) in \cite{Szalay-2019}, where the inequalities in the fourth and sixth rows came by applying increasing $g$ functions, the remaining inequalities by decreasing ones, which were convex on the left-hand side, identity in the middle, and concave on the right-hand side in all rows for the application of \eqref{eq:gmeasuresfDoFmon}.
+based on the relations recalled in~\eqref{eq:hwrbounds}, where the inequalities in the fourth and sixth rows came by applying increasing $g$ functions, the remaining inequalities by decreasing ones, which were convex on the left-hand side, identity in the middle, and concave on the right-hand side in all rows for the application of~\eqref{eq:gmeasuresfDoFmon}.